Pieces and Puzzles

 I have another puzzle… my son.
 He doesn’t look like me (red hair).
 He doesn’t think like me; in fact, he doesn’t think like a lot of us.
 But how he thinks doesn’t make him any more messy; he’s just a few unique pieces to put together.

-My son has an autism diagnosis.
+My son is autistic.
 He has challenges related to communication, attention, and understanding of social situations, among other things.
 He’s also bright, funny, and kind.
 An autism “label” comes with stereotypes and preconceived ideas of what autism looks like.
 To me, it looks like a young man who is growing up in what can be an overwhelming world, and he has his own ways to cope with its stresses and to add to its charm.

 We try to encourage my son to try different activities.
 If it were up to him, he might play video games while simultaneously watching YouTubers play video games hour after hour.
 [See above: He doesn’t think like me.]
 But we encourage puzzles and family games as one of many breaks in that compulsion.